Please feel free to contact any of us with questions or to just say hello- we love to chat with our fellow YT1’rs!

 I consider myself a connoisseur of charcuterie boards, mild-roast coffee, and recently have taken a liking to afternoon naps.

-Ben Mammon – Director of Operations, Co-Founder
+Benjamin Mammon – Director of Operations, Co-Founder

 When I transitioned to adult healthcare at 18 years old, I quickly realized that I was on my own – a local community of young adults living with T1D was nonexistent at that time.
 I’m so glad that Young and T1 was formed to fill that gap and create a place where like-minded (and like-pancreased) people can come together.
 We’re always looking for new members and ideas, so feel free to contact me if you have any questions or just want to chat.
-And for more info on my homemade artificial pancreas, check out: http://openaps.readthedocs.io/en/latest/
+For more info on my homemade artificial pancreas, check out:

 Kristen Eng – Creative Director